-- Start your fire with both firelighters and dry kindling and then allow the kindling to burn fiercely for 5-10 minutes so that it warms your flue and creates a strong draw before you add your logs.
+- Open all air vents at the beginning and start your fire with both firelighters and dry kindling.
+Allow the kindling to burn fiercely for 5-10 minutes to warm your flue and create a strong draw before adding logs.

-- Open the vents slightly for a short while after you have added more logs as this will help the combustion.
-Then close them slightly after several minutes.
+- Open vents slightly after adding more logs for better combustion, then close them after several minutes.

-- Open up your vents before you go to bed, so that your fire will burn cleanly overnight.
-Ensure you never leave the stove damped down heavily overnight as this causes creosote build-up and will hinder combustion.
+- Open vents before going to bed so that fire burns cleanly overnight.
+Never leave stove damped down heavily overnight as this causes creosote build-up and hinders combustion.